Rootly-AI-Labs/SRE-skills-bench/README.md

-# Reliability-bench: The Test Suite Benchmarking LLM Accuracy on SRE Tasks ⚗️
+# SRE-skills-bench: The Test Suite Benchmarking LLM Accuracy on SRE Tasks ⚗️

-Think of **Reliability-bench** as the *SWE-bench for SREs*.
+Think of **SRE-skills-bench** as the *SWE-bench for SREs*.

 This benchmark evaluates Large Language Models on tasks commonly performed by Site Reliability Engineers, helping reliability practitioners choose the right model for the job, whether it's powering IDE assistants, automating operational workflows, or improving incident response.